 Breathing is a crucial function of the human body.
 Anything that interferes with breathing threatens the very life of the individual.
-Symptoms caused by chronic pulmonary impairments include shortness of breath (dyspnea), coughing, wheezing, phlegm production, chest pain and fatigue.
+Symptoms caused by chronic pulmonary disorders include shortness of breath (dyspnea), coughing, wheezing, phlegm production, chest pain and fatigue.
 Lung disease includes a laundry list of illnesses, the most major of which are COPD, asthma, cystic fibrosis, lung cancer, pneumonia, tuberculosis, chronic bronchitis, and emphysema.
 If you’re struggling with any of the aforementioned and are unable to return to work, please don’t hesitate to speak with our SSD attorney to learn more about how we can help.

 Chronic Obstructive Pulmonary Disease (COPD) also known as “chronic obstructive lung disease” includes chronic bronchitis and emphysema; often both conditions occur together.
 Smoking is a major cause of COPD.